 Made famous by the book Factory Man, which details Bassett’s crusade to save his company against an onslaught of inexpensive imports that nearly wiped out the American furniture manufacturing industry in the 1990s and early 2000s, the Vaughan-Bassett Furniture Co. chair delivered the conference’s keynote address.
-He distilled the 12 points from his own book, Making It in America: A 12-Point Plan for Growing Your Business and Keeping Jobs at Home, down to what he called the “five real rules” for building a resilient business that can succeed against the competitor down the street or the one overseas.
+Presenting at the conference, he distilled the 12 points from his own book, Making It in America: A 12-Point Plan for Growing Your Business and Keeping Jobs at Home, down to what he called the “five real rules” for building a resilient business that can succeed against the competitor down the street or the one overseas.

 Rule 1: Establish the right attitude.

 “If you think you’re going to lose, you’re going to lose,” Bassett said.

 As American furniture manufacturers began to rapidly shutter factories, cheered on by Wall Street and business experts for making the right tough financial decisions, Bassett said he instead chose to invest in his factories and buy new equipment.
 He did this, he said, because he expected his company to win.

 Rule 2: Look and act like a leader.

 “Do not think that everybody in that company is not looking at you.
 You have to carry yourself as a leader,” Bassett said.
 “Leadership will change an attitude.”

 Rule 3: Change and improve “again and again and again.”

 “You have to drive change and constantly push people to get better,” Bassett said.
 He knew his company couldn’t beat the foreign manufacturers on price, though it did fight to price competitively.
 He realized there was more to buying furniture than simply price, so the company created VBX — Vaughan-Bassett Express — with a guarantee that it would deliver any furniture order to the door of any customer east of Denver within seven days.